NaszvadiG/cim-xa/README.md

 BY USING THIS DISTRIBUTION IN WHOLE OR PART YOU CONSENT TO ALL APPLICABLE LICENSE TERMS, INCLUDING WITHOUT LIMITATION, THIS PARAGRAPH.

 NOTES:
-This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE and 2-index_page is set to: ' ' to support URLs without showing index.php.
+This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE [CSRF protection may be turned off for a particular function, such as a web service, with: $CFG =& load_class('Config', 'core');
+$CFG->set_item('csrf_protection', FALSE);] and also departs with:
+2-index_page is set to: ' ' to support URLs without showing index.php.
 This distribution's Savant departs from the original in that it assumes the path to templates is set to application/templates and the sample code reflects this assumption.
 A database connection string configuration for Idiorm is located in application/config/idiorm.php which you may include in your